radiofrance/dib/docs/documentation.md

 The documentation is generated with [`mkdocs`](https://www.mkdocs.org/).
 It generates a static website in plain HTML from the Markdown files present in the `docs/` directory.

-We also use the [Cobra](https://github.com/spf13/cobra) built-in documentation generator for DIB commands.
+We also use the [Cobra](https://github.com/spf13/cobra) built-in documentation generator for dib commands.

 ## Local Setup